matrix-org/matrix-spec-proposals/proposals/2244-mass-redactions.md

 only one migration would be needed: from an event-level redacts string to a content-level redacts array.

+### Backwards compatibility
+There is no easy way to stay fully compatible with *older* clients, so the proposed solution is to not support them.
+In order to not break old clients completely, servers should still add a `redacts` string containing one of the redacted event IDs to the top level of `m.room.redaction` events in *newer* room versions when serving such events over the Client-Server API.

+Like MSC2174, for improved compatibility with *newer* clients, servers should add a `redacts` array to the `content` of `m.room.redaction` events in *older* room versions when serving such events over the Client-Server API.

 ### Number of redactions
 Room v4+ event IDs are 44 bytes long, which means the federation event size limit would cap a single redaction event at a bit less than 1500 targets.